unyt-org/uix/docs/manual/09 Configuration.md

 ## DATEX Script files (.dx)

-UIX uses DATEX script files as its configuration files.
+UIX uses DATEX Script files as its configuration files.

 DATEX Script is a superset of JSON.
 It also supports URLs, relative paths and user-defined types.
 Single- and multiline comments can be used.